PFENet++: Boosting Few-shot Semantic Segmentation with the Noise-filtered Context-aware Prior Mask: Related Work

 \textbf{Few-Shot Learning} \\ Few-shot learning methods perform classification on the novel categories while only a small amount of labeled data is provided.
 Recent solutions are mainly based on meta-learning \cite{memory_match,maml,leo} that aims to get a model that can quickly generalize to new downstream applications within a few adaption steps, and metric-learning \cite{matchingnet,relationnet,prototype_cls,deepemd,imprint_cvpr18,dynamic_noforget} that learns to yield discriminative representations for novel categories.
 Moreover, considering the data-driven literature of deep learning, data augmentation techniques help models achieve better performance by synthesizing new samples or features based on the few labeled data \cite{hallucinate_saliency,hallucinating,imaginary}.
 Though few-shot learning has made tremendous progress on image recognition, without considering the contextual issues, directly applying the representative few-shot learning methods (\ie, Prototypical Network~\cite{prototype_cls} and Relation Network~\cite{relationnet}) to address few-shot segmentation achieve less satisfying results as verified by the baselines of PL~\cite{prototype_seg} and CANet~\cite{canet}.

-\textbf{Few-Shot Segmentation} \\ Few-Shot Segmentation (FSS) requires model to quickly segment the target region with only a few annotations~\cite{guide,selftuning,differentiable,fss1000}.
+\textbf{Few-Shot Segmentation} \\ Few-Shot Segmentation (FSS) requires model to quickly segment the target region with only a few annotations~\cite{guide,selftuning,differentiable,fss1000,fewshot3d}.
 OSLSM \cite{shaban} formally introduces this setting in segmentation and provides a solution by imprinting the classifier's weights for each task.
 The idea of Prototypical Network~\cite{prototype_cls} is used in PL \cite{prototype_seg} whose predictions are made based on the cosine similarity between the query pixels and support prototypes.
 Additionally, prototype alignment regularization is introduced in PANet \cite{panet} to help rectify the prediction.
 The prototype mixture models (PMMs)~\cite{protomix} correlate diverse image regions with multiple prototypes to enforce the prototype-based semantic representation with the Expectation-Maximization (EM) algorithm.
 Predictions can be also generated by convolutions, analogous to the relation module proposed in~\cite{refinenet}.
 CANet~\cite{canet} concatenates the support and query features and adopts the Iterative Optimization Module (IOM) to accomplish the prediction refinement.
 PPNet~\cite{ppnet} constructs partial support prototypes based on super-pixels.
 PFENet \cite{pfenet} exploits the prior mask guidance obtained from the pre-trained backbone to help locate the target region, and a Feature Enrichment Module (FEM) to tackle the spatial inconsistency between the query and support samples, respectively.
-More recently, RePRI~\cite{repri} proposes a transductive inference strategy that better leverages the support-set supervision than other existing methods.
-Our contributions in this paper mainly follow the principles of the prior mask guidance proposed in PFENet~\cite{pfenet}.
+RePRI~\cite{repri} proposes a transductive inference strategy that better leverages the support-set supervision than other existing methods.